ICC Model Consortium Agreement (Construction)

 To explore some of the issues related to this model, you may enjoy the following

-ICC Model Contract for the Turnkey Supply of an Industrial Plant
+ICC Model Contract Turnkey Supply of an Industrial Plant

-The ICC Model Turnkey Contract for Major Projects provides contractors and employers with a unique, balanced platform that is fair to all parties.
-At the same time, the model accommodates the desire of all parties for price and scope certainty, the need for swift and effective dispute resolution, and the need for complete and informed allocation of risks.
+With the ICC Model Turnkey Contract for Major Projects, the International Chamber of Commerce (ICC) provides a uniquely balanced model that is fair to both contractors and employers.
+It accommodates the desire of all parties for price and scope certainty and the need for swift and effective dispute resolution and complete and informed allocation of risks.

-ICC Model Contract Occasional Intermediary – Non-circumvention Non-disclosure (NCND)
+ICC Model Contract Occasional Intermediary (Non-Circumvention and Non-Disclosure) NCND

 Negotiating International Commercial Contracts, Model contracts, Trade & Investment, Drafting and Negotiating International Commercial Contracts